opticdev/optic/docs/seamless-spec.md

 ## Benefits

-We just unpacked a lot about the architecture, now let us discuss the practical, bread-on-the-table value of representing our APIs in this way.
+We just unpacked a lot about the architecture, now let us discuss the practical value of representing our APIs in this way.

 ### Developer Experience

 Seamless both enables and requires better API design tools because nobody is running the commands manually.
 The market is already moving towards structured API editors, and the battle is on to improve developer experience.
 Once you strip away the complexity of parsing and mutating a traditional API spec, your team can focus on building a great UX (see our editor and its source as an example).

 Seamless also makes it possible to imagine an explosion of specialized tooling built around the API design experience.
-Because of the way projections and commands work, a bunch of really awesome Schema Editors could be built that only concern themselves with the relevant schema events/commands.
+Because of the way projections and commands work, a bunch of really awesome Schema Editors could be built that only concern themselves with relevant events/commands.
 Tooling for generating tests could built around their own set of specialized events/commands.
-It is fine if tools only implement queries and commands relevant to their domain.
+With this architecture, it is fine if tools only concern themselves queries and commands relevant to their domain.

 ### Richer Abstractions

 With concerns separated properly, it is easier to implement richer abstractions to represent APIs.
 Many API architects want to define reusable standards for things like pagination, but this is not easily supported by JSON Schema.
 In Seamless, it is easy for us to support generics.
-Now our schemas can take other schemas as type parameters InfiniteScrollPagination[UserType] or PageBasedPagination[UserType].
-Generics make API standards sharable between a team's APIs and will one day support sharing popular standards and components on GitHub.
+Now our schemas can take other schemas as type parameters like `InfiniteScrollPagination[UserType]` or `PageBasedPagination[UserType]`.
+Generics make API standards sharable between a team's APIs.

 A major unsolved challenge in OpenAPI-land is diffing a spec.
 Proper diffs would help prevent breaking changes, generate semantic change-logs, and provide safety for teams that use code-first workflows.
 One of the main challenges here, besides the complex data structure, is that changes to a flat JSON/YAML file lose their intent.
 How can you know a query parameter was renamed 'foo' → 'bar'?
 A normal diff of the JSON would show 'foo' being deleted and 'bar' being added.

 In Seamless, every change is an event that captures intent, so you can easily build a semantic diff as a projection.
 In fact, there is an open feature request that displays changes to the API spec whenever you pull the repo.

 Finally, in the real world, teams are using a combination of REST, graphQL, Websockets, and RPCs, often times within the same APIs.
-A traditional spec combining all these paradigms would collapse under the weight of its own complexity, but it is possible for Seamless to support multiple paradigms and share schemas between them.
+A traditional spec combining all these paradigms would collapse under the weight of its own complexity, but it is possible for Seamless to support multiple paradigms and common components between them.
 We suspect this kind of interoperability will become more important in the next few years, especially in enterprise settings.

 ### Governance